Moderated Vs. Unmoderated Usability Testing: Which Is The Right Method?

 6. Stay neutral and guard against cognitive bias

-One of the most important factors in ensuring high quality results from moderated usability tests is minimizing the impact of bias and subjectivity because moderated studies can be heavily subjective when noting behavioral trends around body language and facial expressions.
+One of the most important factors in ensuring high quality results from moderated user testing is minimizing the impact of bias and subjectivity because moderated studies can be heavily subjective when noting behavioral trends around user's body language and facial expressions.
 For example, what one researcher considers worth noting down, another may not even notice.

 Jin says: "Moderated studies always have room for cognitive bias because by nature, the data is subjective.
-Set up a testing guide and make sure always to stick to the testing script, asking the same questions instead of asking different questions to different participants."
+Set up a testing guide and make sure to use the testing script as a reference to keep consistency across different sessions."

 If you need help analyzing and summarizing qualitative insights from moderated tests, please read this blog post by Jin on using thematic analysis and affinity mapping.